 Between 7 November and 6 December 2022, you can have your say on whether the Clean Energy Regulator (CER) should nominate any person or organisation to publish lists of approved solar products under the Small-scale Renewable Energy Scheme (SRES).

 Renewable Energy (Electricity) Regulations 2001 (the Regulations), the CER must undertake public consultation on whether it should nominate any organisation to publish inverter and solar panel module product lists under the SRES.

 Solar panel modules and inverters must be listed as approved eligible products that meet Australian standards.
 Products that do not meet Australian standards are not eligible for small-scale technology certificates under the SRES.

 The Clean Energy Council (CEC) currently approves and maintains a list of approved eligible products.
 If the CER does not nominate an organisation, the CEC will continue to publish the lists of approved products.

-If the CER does not nominate a body, the Clean Energy Council will continue to publish the lists of approved products.
+Until the application process is finalised, the Clean Energy Council will continue to publish the lists of approved products.